The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-With the right credit card though, you can actually benefit from these purchases.
-Credit cards are convenient, they can offer added protections against fraud and you can maximize rewards by charging everything to your card.
+With the right credit card, though, you can actually benefit from these purchases.
+Credit cards are convenient.
+Plus, they can offer added protections against fraud and you can maximize rewards by charging everything to your card.

-But you shouldn’t let these concerns get in the way of maximizing rewards on your next international trip.
-Here are some ways you can best earn rewards while abroad:
+But you shouldn’t let these concerns get in the way of maximizing rewards during international travel.
+Here are some ways you can best earn rewards while abroad.

 Check your issuer’s merchant category codes

 If you’re using your credit card for purchases abroad, you’re probably looking to maximize your point earnings.
 Many credit cards offer bonus points on travel spending, with some as high as 5X points per dollar spent.

 But it’s important to stay aware of how the purchases that would earn you bonus points at home may not code the same abroad.

 If you really want to maximize every dollar with your cards’ bonus categories, you can look up merchant codes ahead of time to determine how your credit card processor codes them.
 This can be lucrative if you’re paying a significant amount for a boutique hotel or tour operator and are unsure whether it will be coded as a travel purchase.
 If your Amex card doesn’t code the purchase as travel but your Visa does, you know which card to use.

 Even if you’re unable to maximize bonus categories while abroad, you can still earn your card’s flat rewards rate.